domesticatedviking/skinnydip/README.md

 # Announcement:
 For those capable of building PrusaSlicer from source, check out this [experimental branch](https://github.com/domesticatedviking/PrusaSlicer/tree/skinnydip-integrated) that [integrates Skinnydip's functions into the advanced filament settings menu](https://i.ibb.co/ysHZNSg/skinnydip-integrated.png).
 No more post processing scripts or configuration comments!
 Sadly, I'm not going to be able to commit to continuously integrating this as PrusaSlicer moves forward, nor do I have the capacity to provide compiled binaries for all the platforms at this time.
 If you wish to see this feature in an official build, I suggest you leave a polite comment [here](https://github.com/prusa3d/PrusaSlicer/issues/2385).

-# While this tool is becoming more and more stable, it is still experimental.
+# This tool is experimental.
 Use it at your own risk!
 Tested with the following versions of Slic3r PE:
 * 1.41.2+linux64
 * 1.42.0-alpha7+linux64